 Initial setup: Developing agents and the systems they use is often complex.
 Zapier reduces that barrier with a no-code platform that lets you build integrations and workflows without writing code.

 Unexpected actions: Agents are based on probabilistic large language models, so they might do things you don't intend.
-Multi-agent systems lower this risk by narrowing the role of each agent, but issues can still occur.
-You'll need to monitor the workflows as they run and tweak the instructions as needed.
+Well-orchestrated multi-agent systems lower this risk by coordinating agents with clearly defined roles and handoffs.
+Each agent operates within a specific scope, reducing the chances of any one agent going off-script.Â

 Hallucinations: Like LLMs, agents can hallucinate.
 Limiting their scope helps minimize these inaccuracies, and connecting agents to a system of record, like a ticketing system, CRM, or Zapier Tables, helps control where they get information.